AndreasHensel/AssistantKeyboard/README.md

 Based on an Arduino Pro Micro with MEGA32U4 chip this small keyboard can be used for special functions as mic mute, volume etc.
 It connects to a PC as an HID device.
 No PC software needed.

-An oled display shows the current function fpr each key.
+An oled display shows the current function for each key.

 TODO: Case